Mexico’s Supreme Court has invalidated a long-standing law that limited recreational marijuana possession to five grams.

 This ruling is seen by marijuana industry observers as yet another step toward Mexico’s long road to complete legalization of the drug.

-But despite several court rulings defending the constitutionality of recreational pot, legislation to support it has been extremely slow.
+But despite several court rulings defending the constitutionality of recreational pot, legislation to support it, or even something like high thc weed seeds, has been extremely slow.

 In 2018, the Supreme Court ruled that banning cannabis violated Mexicans’ constitutional rights.
 The court instructed legislators to create a legal framework to regulate the production and consumption of marijuana no later than April 30, 2021.